Last updated on January 29th, 2024 at 04:08 pm

-This blog post will address the meaning of overstable and understable flights.
+This blog post will address the meaning of overstable vs understable flights.
 I will give examples of discs that are known for their stability.
 I will also discuss when those discs could be used during a round of disc golf.

 Disc Golf Physics